Zenduty/docs/docs/Nagios.md

 ## In Nagios:

 5. Install Nagios Core on your system.
 After this, add an integration on your zenduty account.
 Note the integration key automatically provided to you.

+[IMPORTANT] Make sure you have Python2 installed on your system.

 6. Download the Zenduty-Nagios  files by following the steps given below:

 ```$ cd /tmp